 Marriage License Requirements

-The marriage license application might not be as romantic as the wedding ceremony.
-But it is one of the most crucial steps the couple must take to get married.
+The marriage license application is one of the most crucial steps a couple must take to get married.
+It serves as a legal acknowledgment of intent to wed, with specific requirements varying by state.

-This article contains a helpful summary of the most common requirements for marriage licenses—from birth certificates to waiting periods, and more.
-Always double-check your state's laws, as the conditions may vary.
+This article summarizes common requirements for marriage licenses—from birth certificates to waiting periods, and more.
+Always check your state's laws, as conditions may vary.

 Marriage License Requirements: Waiting Periods

 Many states require a waiting period after applying for a marriage license.
-The waiting period between the time of application to the wedding ceremony ensures that couples have time to think things out and ensure they are making the right decision.
+The waiting period between the time of application to the wedding ceremony ensures that couples have time to consider and ensure they are making the right decision.
 There's no spur-of-the-moment, Elvis-type wedding for couples in these states.
 You must wait a specified number of days before you can have your marriage ceremony.

 Application for a marriage license often requires the couple to submit an identification document.
 This could include a birth certificate, driver's license, and social security card.